panter/catladder/docs/0_GETTING_STARTED.md

 export default config

 ```

 ### Components

-a `Component` is one subapp/service/piece of your application.
-E.g. in a typical app with frontend and api, both the frontend and the api would be a `Component` in catladder.
-Each `Component` usually is one deployment and one Environment in gitlab.
+A `Component` is one subapp/service/piece of your application.
+E.g. in a typical app with frontend and API, both the frontend and the API would be a `Component` in catladder.
+Each `Component` is usually one deployment and one Environment in GitLab.

-in the catladder Config, you declare `Component`s within `components`, where the key is the component name and the value the `ComponentConfig`.
+In the catladder Config, you declare `Component`s within `components`, where the key is the component name and the value the `ComponentConfig`.

 ### ComponentConfig